Social psychology, applied psychology, and human factors.

 A 2-hour laboratory each week for 8 weeks.

-Findlay, B. (2012).
-How to write psychology research reports and essays (6th ed.).
+Findlay, B. (2014).
+How to write a psychology research reports and essays (7th ed.).
 French Forest, NSW: Pearson Australia.
+[Hard copy and electronic forms both acceptable.
+Also available in limited numbers on library reserve.]

 - Graduate Attributes Emphasised